Om Malik: Career

-After graduating, Malik had several journalism positions in New Delhi, including with VP Fun and Newsmen Features, where he specialized in lifestyle features.

-He moved to London and then spent time in Eastern Europe.
-He moved to New York City in 1993 to be a writer for India Abroad and then for Forbes.
+After graduating, Malik first got into the news business working as a typesetter in India.
+He had several journalism positions in New Delhi, including with VP Fun and Newsmen Features, where he specialized in lifestyle articles.
+He moved to London and then spent time in Eastern Europe, following which he moved to New York City in 1993.
+Wanting a career in journalism, but not knowing anyone in New York, he got a job selling suitcases across the street from the former Yankee Stadium in the Bronx.
+He would work all day and then go across the street and watch the New York Yankees from the upper deck.
+He eventually landed a position as a reporter for India Abroad and then for Forbes.
 He was also a senior writer for Red Herring, focusing on the telecommunications sector.
-In late 1994, he launched DesiParty.com, an events site for Indian immigrants.
-Also in 1994, he co-founded the South Asian Journalists Association (SAJA).
-In 1995, he helped launch the now-defunct magazine, Masala, and its website Masala.com, a South Asian portal.
+In late 1994, he launched DesiParty.com, an events site for South Asian immigrants.
+Also in 1994, he co-founded the South Asian Journalists Association (SAJA), and helped launch the now-defunct magazine, Masala, and its website Masala.com, a South Asian portal.

-In 1997, Malik was on the original team at Forbes.com led by David Churbuck.
-In 1999, he left Forbes.com to work as an investment manager at Hambrecht & Quist Asia Pacific; his stay there lasted only a few months because he decided he preferred being a writer.
+Malik was a senior editor on the original team at Forbes.com, founded in 1997 and led by David Churbuck.
+In 1999, he left Forbes.com to work as an investment manager at Hambrecht & Quist Asia Pacific; his stay there was brief because he decided he preferred writing and reporting.
 In 2000, he moved to San Francisco, California to write for Business 2.0 magazine.
-In 2001, he started Gigaom, a blog.
-The website had a monthly global audience of over 500,000, and was among the top 50 blogs worldwide by Technorati rank.
-It was listed in the Blog 100 Index by CNET.

-His book, Broadbandits: Inside the $750 Billion Telecom Heist, was released in 2003.
+He wrote later that his interest in learning and writing about technology and networks drew him to the city.
+In 2001, he started Gigaom, a personal blog, and in 2006, he founded the media company.
+The GigaOm website was ranked among the top 50 blogs worldwide, according to Technorati, and it was listed in the Blog 100 Index by CNET.
+Malik's book, Broadbandits: Inside the $750 Billion Telecom Heist, was released in 2003.
 It investigated fraud by telecom companies during the dot-com bubble.
 Malik announced on June 12, 2006, that he was going to work on Gigaom full-time, although he continued to be a contributing editor and had a regular column in Business 2.0 until its demise in October 2007.

-In July 2006, Malik wrote a post about Twitter that was credited as one of the first media coverages of the social networking service.

-From July 2007 to March 2008, Malik hosted the podcast The GigaOm Show on Revision3 with Joyce Kim, which focused on technology and business.
-Malik was also a frequent guest on the former CrankyGeeks podcast with John C. Dvorak.
+In July 2006, Malik wrote a post about Twitter that was credited as one of the first media coverages of the social networking service, although it got much of the story wrong.
+From July 2007 to March 2008, he hosted the podcast The GigaOm Show on Revision3 with Joyce Kim, which focused on technology and business.
+He appeared frequently on television and in the media as a technology expert.
+The press critic, writer, and New York University journalism professor, Jay Rosen, described GigaOm as a website at the intersection of business, technology, and digital media, built around "the tech moxy, analytical gifts and entrepreneurial spirit of Om Malik".